How to check blood sugar

 - Wash your hands with soap and warm water.
 Dry well.
 Massage your hand to get blood into your finger.
 Don’t use alcohol because it dries the skin too much.

-- Use a lancet to prick your finger.
+- Place the strip in the meter.
+Wait for the meter to prompt you to insert blood.
+Use a lancet to prick your finger.
 Squeezing from the base of the finger, gently place a small amount of blood onto the test strip.
-Place the strip in the meter.

 - After a few seconds, the reading will appear.
 Track and record your results.
 Add notes about anything that might have made the reading out of your target range, such as food, activity, etc.